jakeshirey/DeepLabCut-Display/README.md

     git clone https://github.com/jakeshirey/DeepLabCut-Display.git

-After cloning the repository or downloading and extracting the zip folder, the required python libraries need to be downloaded.
-It is recommended to use a python virtual environment to manage the libraries.
+After cloning the repository or downloading and extracting the zip folder, the required python libraries need to be downloaded. ***It is recommended to use a python virtual environment to manage the libraries.*** A reference for creating virtual environments can be found here: (https://docs.python.org/3/tutorial/venv.html)

+- From the root directory of the repository create the environment:

+    python -m venv virt

+- Activate the environment:
+  - For Windows CLI:

+    virt\Scripts\activate.bat

+  - For Unix/Mac CLI:

+    source virt/bin/activate

+- Install the project requirements